658146603/658146603.github.io/_posts/2019-04-15-academic-english.md

 # `Philip J. Davis`
 >Philip J. Davis (January 2, 1923 – March 13, 2018) was an American academic applied mathematician.
 Davis was born in Lawrence, Massachusetts.
 He was known for his work in numerical analysis and approximation theory, as well as his investigations in the history and philosophy of mathematics.
 He earned his degrees in mathematics from Harvard University.
->> Paul Ernest: He is best known for his work on philosophical aspects of mathematics education and his contributions to developing a social constructivist philosophy of mathematics.

 `Philip J. Davis`